Skip to content

 Airport terminal dedicated in honor of George Futrelle

-Futrelle’s wife, Renee P. Futrelle, echoed the sentiment.
+Futrelle’s wife, Renee P. Futrelle, echoed the sentiment, expressing how much the dedication meant to her.

 Renee spoke about Futrelle’s love for the airport, and his desire to make it the best it could be.